Symplectic/vivo-harvester-v2/README.md

   * **includedParentGroup** (Group translation)
   * **userGroupMembershipProcessing** and **userGroups** (Group Membership translation)

-Full details of this can be found in the *"Crosswalk Development Guide"* pdf within the *documentation* folder.
+Full details of this can be found in the *"Crosswalk Development Guide"* pdf in the release documentation.
 ***Note:** the example crosswalks provide the capability for the value of these parameters to be the "path" to a file on disk which contains XML data.
 This makes it possible to use these parameters from an XSL Run configuration in the IDE (which types all XSL parameters as simple string values).
 You can actually do the same with the "extraObjects" parameter if you don't want to use the useRawDataF*

 #### Saxon Vs Xalan